CodingAbbas/README.md/README.md

 ![](images/fertility_trend_lines.png)

 This chart shows the near universal decline in fertility rates across Europe.
-The 2.1 replacement level, the point at which a population sustains itself without migration as defined by the United Nations and World Bank, is marked in red.
+The 2.1 replacement level is the point at which a population sustains itself without migration was defined by the United Nations and World Bank.
 By 1990 almost every country had already fallen below this threshold and rates have remained there ever since.

 &nbsp;

 ![](images/average_fertility_by_country.png)

 Albania comes closest to the replacement level, with every other country falling below the 2.1 threshold over the full period.
-Ukraine and Poland sit at the bottom, averaging around 1.35 to 1.40, well below the level needed to sustain population without migration.
+Italy and Spain sit at the bottom, well below the level needed to sustain population without migration.

 &nbsp;

 ![](images/fertility_vs_gdp_scatter.png)

 The scatter shows most observations clustered below the 2.1 replacement line.
-The extreme GDP outliers correspond to post-Soviet transition years and the 2009 financial crisis, both of which are controlled for in the model.
+The extreme GDP outliers correspond to post-Soviet transition years and the 2008 financial crisis, both of which are controlled for in the model.

 &nbsp;